Consigning a Work to a French Gallery: An Updated Guide

 Restitution of the Consigned Artwork

-In this question, the courts usually take the unanimous decision to respect the consignor’s right for restitution.
+In this question, the courts usually take the unanimous decision to respect the consignor’s right to restitution.

 - The gallery is obliged to return a consigned artwork to its owner.